*This post was first published on my old site on July 17, 2017*

 The first things I thought when I saw the photo below were “What cute babies!” and “Wow, she looks amazing” and then seeing it over and over again the media the last few days has got me thinking more about what this image means for mothers and what it portrays in terms of how far it is away from reality.
 Yes she probably has a multitude of help, both with the babies and with all household tasks.
 Is she doing the night feeds, the nappy changes?
 Did she choose to share this photo because she wants to keep the public at a safe distance from her real private life?
 Is it all about her image as a strong female public figure?
 Or is it just trying to be arty?
 She is a second time mum so in that way it’s not comparable to my experience at all but do most second time mums look like this after four weeks?

-The first two photos were taken just before the boys were one month old.
-The third photo a few days later and the photo below when they were around three months old.
+The first photo above was taken in the neonatal unit when the boys were one day old, the second just before the boys were one month old.
+The third photo was taken a few days later and the photo below when they were around three months old.
 I did spend most of my time propped up in bed feeding them, I don’t have any photos of me holding them anywhere else until a lot later on!

 For me I think the Beyonce photo is a perfect example of the motherhood dream – the goddess mother in a garden with beautiful flowers and the tranquil sea in the background holds her sleeping babies, a sight to behold.
 What was your reality?